kalbfled/jit-geometry/README.md

 * All content is served statically.

 As a consequence, a lot of geometry is sent multiple times because it is visible from many volumes.
-This increases the total data transmission size, and you might notice a slow down as you walk around the scene due to the extra computation required to process the duplicates (overdraw).
+This increases the total data transmission size, and you might notice a slow down as you walk around the scene due to the extra computation required to process the duplicates.

 Each glTF file contains the geometry visible from an associated box minus the geometry visible from the initial box.
 In production, content should be served dynamically.
 The server session should maintain a record of which volumes the user has already visited, and it should not resend any of the geometry visible from any of those volumes.